RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-You use it because you need to know the branch you’re working in, it would cause problems to share a branch with another developer.
+You use it because you need to know the branch you’re working in, it would cause problems to share a branch with another developer.<br>

 ## git checkout <branch_name>
 ### What it does

 Moves you to another branch, only works if the branch already exists.
 Otherwise, run the command git checkout -b <branch_name>, as it creates a new branch and moves you into that new branch.

 ### When to use it

 Use this when you want to move into another branch and you know the branch exists already. or use git checkout -b <branch_name> when you are starting a new task and need a branch for that specific task.

 ### Why you use it

 You would use it because it’s the only way to transfer to a pre-existing branch.
-Or use  git checkout -b <branch_name> because it is the only way of creating a branch and moving to it.
+Or use  git checkout -b <branch_name> because it is the only way of creating a branch and moving to it. <br>

 ## git branch -d <branch_name>
 ### What it does